-Psychological effects of false accusations in a relationship include extreme trust issues that are hard to come back from.
+Psychological effects of false accusations in a relationship include extreme trust issues that are hard to recover from.
 A relationship is supposed to help you find the best version of yourself and make you happy.
-If instead, it’s making you lie about who you’re hanging out with, you should rethink it.
+If, instead, it’s making you lie about who you’re hanging out with, you should rethink it.

 How Does An Innocent Person React When Accused Of Cheating